Agile vs Waterfall Project Management: Major Differences

 - Prototyping and working solutions over comprehensive documentation

 Agile vs Waterfall Project Management

-The waterfall project management is adopted when there are defined and clearly stated out requirements, while Agile project management is adopted when the detailed requirements are subject to change or unknown.
+The Waterfall project management is adopted when there are defined and clearly stated requirements, while Agile project management is adopted when the detailed requirements are subject to change or unknown.

-Agile project management is flexible and allows you to change the course of running your project or make adjustments while the project or task is run while the waterfall project management has a strict change control process which makes it add to effect changes once you start running the project.
+Agile project management is flexible and allows you to change the course of running your project or make adjustments while the project or task is run while the Waterfall project management has a strict change control process which makes it adds to effect changes once you start running the project.